b3/include-code-files/README.md

 Include code from source files in pandoc
 ========================================

-Filter to include code from source files.
+Pandoc filter to include code from source files as code blocks.

 The filter is largely inspired by [pandoc-include-code](https://github.com/owickstrom/pandoc-include-code) written by [Oskar WICKSTRÖM](https://github.com/owickstrom).

+## Installing

+The filter can be used without special installation, just by passing the `include-code-files.lua` file path to pandoc via `--lua-filter`/`-L`.

+User-global installation is possible by placing the filter within the filters directory of pandoc's user data directory.
+This allows to use the filter just by using the filename, without having to specify the full file path.

-## Usage
+## Using

 The filter recognizes code blocks with the `include` attribute present.
 It swaps the content of the code block with contents from a file.